7 Easy Ways To Naturally Reduce Stress

 Take Steps To Improve Your Sleep Quality

-As mentioned earlier, there are known links between poor sleep quality and high stress levels and it can easily become a cycle, where the more stressed you feel, the worse you sleep, which only makes you even more stressed.
+As mentioned earlier, there are known links between poor sleep and high stress levels and it can easily become a cycle, where the more stressed you feel, the worse you sleep, making you even more stressed.

-Lots of people who have sleep disorders don’t realise that this is why their sleep is poor, so it’s always worth speaking with your GP if you have serious sleep/tiredness issues, so you can be referred to a specialist if needed.
-For most people who don’t have a sleep disorder, a few easy steps can help improve the quality of sleep, which can in turn help with stress levels.
+Lots of people who have sleep disorders don’t realise that this is why their sleep is poor, so it’s always worth speaking with your GP if you have serious sleep issues.
+For those who don’t have a sleeping disorder these easy steps can help improve the quality of their sleep, which can in turn help to reduce their stress levels.

-Try no screen-time for at least 30 minutes before you try to sleep
+- Try to avoid screen use for at least 30 minutes before you try to sleep

 - Ensure your bedroom is a good temperature for sleep, usually around 18-19 degrees Celsius

 - Use blackout curtains or blinds to stop light from waking you up

 - Introduce a relaxing bedtime routine such as a bath or shower, listening to an audiobook or podcast, writing things down in a journal etc. If you do the same thing every evening, it can train your brain to start feeling sleepy at the right time